Meet Divine, Investor at Folklore Ventures

 Then there are the reps.
 I’ve seen hundreds of companies across various industries and stages that most people will never think to have existed, from 29-year old software optimising fabric used in Vietnamese clothing factories, to bioprinting printing in microgravity.
 After a while, you develop an instinct for great opportunities, a muscle memory for potential, long before you can fully articulate why.

 But the thing I keep circling back to is patience.
 While deals are done with urgency and intensity, the relationships that last and the returns that matter are built quietly and compound over time.
-I think that the best capital partners are the ones who can hold a founder’s long term vision in one hand, while still showing up for the daily challenges on the other hand.
+I think that the best capital partners are the ones who believe in a founder’s long term vision in one hand, while still showing up for the daily challenges on the other.
 I’ve found that those two things are rarer together than they should be.”

 Exciting opportunities in the world of software engineering